 If you plan on creating lots of videos or producing a series, make it easy for users to find videos and browse through your collection.
 Group videos together to create a searchable video resource center on your site.
 Organize videos using categories and tags to make them easy to find.

-Tip: Video resource and landing pages should have your target keywords in titles and URLs.
+Tip: Video resources and landing pages should have your target keywords in titles and URLs.
 Also, try to fit keywords in file names too.